JOILOKEY/CS121_project1/README.md

 - [x] I hope to learn to become a better programmer
 - **Something interesting about me**
 - [x] My first coding language is Java
-- [x] I faild this class the first time, trying again to pass with a C or higher
+- [x] I failed this class the first time, trying again to pass with a C or higher
 ## favorite command
 my favorite commands are
 ```